In addition to other terms defined elsewhere, the following terms have the following meanings:

-3.3 Termination By Oversight.
-Oversight may discontinue providing the Service effective at the expiration of the then current Term upon ninety (90) days prior written notice.
+3.3.
+Termination.
+Either party may terminate the Service effective at the expiration of the then current Term upon ninety (90) days prior written notice.

 4. PAYMENT TERMS; TAXES.

-4.1 Fees.
+4.1.
+Fees.
 All Service fees for the scope of Services set forth in the applicable Order (the “Service Fees”) are billed annually in advance in U.S. Dollars net of any foreign, federal, state, or local taxes, including without limitation, sales taxes, use taxes, VAT, excise taxes, duties, and import taxes (collectively, “Taxes”).
 Client will reimburse Oversight for the actual and reasonable travel and living expenses incurred by Oversight in connection with the delivery of any training or other professional services by Oversight to Client as set for a particular Order.
-Oversight will increase the Service Fees once each year by 3% effective upon the commencement of any Renewal Term.

-4.2 Payment Terms.
+4.2.
+Payment Terms.
 Client will pay the Service Fees and expenses (as applicable) within thirty (30) days of the invoice date, without deduction or setoff.
 If Client believes an invoice or charge is incorrect, Client must contact Oversight in writing within thirty (30) days of the invoice date or charge to be eligible to receive an adjustment or credit.
 Any undisputed payment not made when due will be subject to late charges of 1.5% per month (prorated on a daily basis beginning on the past due date).
 Client will be liable for any reasonable attorneys’ fees or other costs associated with collecting late payments.

 5. SERVICE AVAILABILITY.

 5.1.
 Service Levels.
 The Service will be available at least 99% of the time during each month excluding Excusable Downtime (the “Uptime Commitment”).
 “Excusable Downtime” means time that the Service is not available to Client because of (a) maintenance which is scheduled (i) each week between 12:01 a.m. and 3:00 a.m.
 Saturday Eastern time, or (ii) during the third week of each month between 6:00 p.m.
 Saturday and 6:00 a.m.
-Sunday Eastern time (collectively, the “Standard Windows”) or planned maintenance which cannot be reasonably scheduled during the Standard Windows for which at least 24 hours advance notice is given, (b) outages caused by misuse of the Service by Client, (c) failure of the Internet and/or public switched network, and (d) events that are beyond Oversight’s reasonable control.
-The Service is considered to be available when any authorized user can successfully log-in and perform a reasonable portion of the available user actions.
-If Oversight has breached the Uptime Commitment in any month, Oversight will issue Client a credit based on the percentage of Service Fees calculated in accordance with the table below.
+Sunday Eastern time (collectively, the “Standard Windows”) or planned maintenance which cannot be reasonably scheduled during the Standard Windows for which at least 24 hours advance notice is given, (b) outages caused by misuse of the Service by Client, (c) failure of the Internet and/or public switched network, and (d) events contemplated by Section 12.7.
+If the Uptime Commitment is not met in any month, Oversight will issue Client a credit based on the percentage of Service Fees calculated in accordance with the table below.
 Such credit will be applied to extend the then current Term or against subsequent invoice(s), as determined by Oversight in its reasonable discretion.

 Availability Percentage in any Month